This section is dedicated to the task of deploying an IPFS Cluster and running it in a stable fashion. It describes:

 Make sure you are familiar with the Configuration section first.

-This subsection provides different strategies to deploy an IPFS Cluster.
+This subsection provides different resources to automate the deployment of an IPFS Cluster:

 We would be very grateful if you have used different methods to deploy IPFS Cluster (docker, kubernetes, puppet etc.) and share your know-how.
 Let us know in the website repository.